 The maps represent the modeled Long Island Sound using a coupled coastal circulation and wave model (FVCOM-SWAVE) and hindcast the highest 44 storms between 1950-2018.
 The dataset contains the empirical probability results that fit Poisson-GPD distribution.
 The storm surge water level for the specific event annual exceedance probability is provided for 24 Connecticut coastal towns are selected and project to 2016 LIDAR topographic data with 1 m spatial resolution.

-Please read the journal article to learn more about the methodology (Link to the article)
+Please read the journal article to learn more about the methodology.

 Related File Naming & Structure Information: